aerogear-attic/aerogear-simplepush-server/server-netty/README.md

 #### port
 The port that the server will bind to.

-#### token-key
+#### password
-This should be a random token which will be used by the server for encryption/decryption of the endpoint URLs that are returned to clients upon successful channel registration.
+This should be a password that will be used to generate the server private key which is used for  encryption/decryption of the endpoint URLs that are returned to clients upon successful channel registration.

 #### useragent-reaper-timeout
 This is the amount of time which a UserAgent can be inactive after which it will be removed from the system.
 Default is 604800000 ms (7 days).